Inciting terrorism is a crime - KTVZ

 Inciting terrorism is a crime

-On Wednesday a pro-Trump mob assaulted the Capitol, breaking through windows and doors, resulting in four fatalities.
+On Wednesday a pro-Trump mob assaulted the Capitol, breaking through windows and doors, resulting in five deaths.
 They also interrupted the election certification of President-elect Joe Biden and the peaceful transfer of power that has been the hallmark of American democracy for more than two centuries.

 These domestic terrorists attacked the great symbol of American democracy and they should be held accountable — and so should their Inciter-in-Chief, President Donald J. Trump.